 The goal of a market recap is to provide context for the portfolio’s performance.
 It may also provide insights into how the manager views markets.

 5. Market outlook and portfolio positioning

 Providing insights into the market’s future is the focus of the market outlook.
 Managers vary in their willingness to make predictions.
-Passive—AKA evidence-based—investment managers may shun predictions.
+Passive—also known as “evidence-based”—investment managers may shun predictions.
 However, for active managers, predictions help their investors to understand their portfolio positioning.

 Comments on portfolio positioning complement market outlooks to the extent that the managers’ allocations to securities, sectors, and asset classes are driven by their market predictions.
 Of course, other factors affect positioning, such as the managers’ perception of long-term trends outside the markets—so-called secular themes—that will influence the performance of investments.

 Top 10 (or top five) holdings is a popular section on mutual fund fact sheets for the clues it offers into a fund’s composition, particularly when compared with its benchmark.

 If you present to institutional clients, who tend to crave more detail than individual investors, you may write a brief description of your top holdings and why they’re in your portfolio.